 Other Specialty Programs

-In addition to technology, other specialty programs that students attend on a weekly basis are Music, Art, Spanish Language, Catechesis of the Good Shepherd, Musical Theater, Choir, Instrumental Music and Physical Education.
+In addition to technology, other specialty programs that students attend on a weekly basis are Music, Art/Art History, STREAM, Spanish Language, Catechesis of the Good Shepherd, Musical Theater, Choir, Instrumental Music and Physical Education.